BenjaminKobjolke/FMANLaunchScriptsForWindows/README.md

 - Launch scripts from the script directory.
 - Edit scripts in the scripts directory.
 - Create new scripts in the scripts directory.
-- Launch a NPM script in a directory with a `package.json` file.
-- Set the shell initializing script to setup the environment properly.
-- Currently, only tested under macOS.
 - Run a command line and save them in a history buffer.

 ### Features Still in the Works

-- Run Gulp commands
+- Launch a NPM script in a directory with a `package.json` file.